CSCI-5828-Foundations-Sftware-Engr/team-tbd-semester-project/wiki/project_details.md

 ## A Calendar-based Productivity Application

+### What is your project all about?
+What are you trying to achieve?

 Our team recognizes that graduate students can have a hard time managing responsibilities, deadlines, and other commitments.
 As a result, our team decided that we would develop a calendar web application.
 Our web app will allow users to create and manage an account, view all upcoming tasks and reminders, and create new calendar reminders.
-If time permits, we want.
-We would aslo like to set up a service that will send an email to the user about an upcoming reminder.
+In addition, users will be able to track the number of hours they have spent on specific tasks.
+If time permits, we would also like to set up a service that will send an email to the user about upcoming reminders.

 Our web app will consist of a Python client-side app, a Flask server, and a SQLite database.
 It will be deployed on Heroku and can be found here: [Staging](https://team-tbd-project-staging.herokuapp.com), [Production](https://team-tbd-project-production.herokuapp.com).